clementsun/Birdcall-audio-tagging/README.md

 This is a dataset of birdcall recordings, a specific subset gathered from the [xeno-canto](www.xeno-canto.org) collection to form a manually audio-tagged dataset.
 This dataset aims to identify birdcall against background noise / other sound types.
 Though the dataset can be used to tackle birdcall species classification problem, all species data should be considered weakly labelled.

-These audio were tagged using the following rules:
+Audios were tagged using the following rules:

 1. A birdcall will occur within *500ms* of start time and *500ms* before the end time.
 2. Any positive tag will not contain more than *1s* of background noise between birdcalls.